Supervised Image Classification with Random Forest in R

 par(mfrow = c(1, 1))

 Let’s stack these three indexes in our raster data so we can have more information to feed the model.
-After stacking the rasters containing the indexes with our main raster, we will notice that the new rasters are named as NIR.
+After stacking the rasters containing the indexes with our main raster, we’ll notice that the new rasters are named as NIR.
 That is because the first spectral band we used in the above calculations was the NIR band.
-To avoid confusion between the NIR spectral band and the new rasters indexes, we will name them according to which index they represent.
+To avoid confusion between the NIR spectral band and the new rasters indexes, we’ll name them according to which index they represent.

 train_features_clnd_indexes <- c(cropped_raster_bands,